PeteWatcharawit111/Train_Route_App/README.txt

 TODO for the improvement of the project

-1) redesign and rewrite tree_node.py find_existed_node() and find_existed_node_name() to return something else than -1 when the node is not found.
-   This will help us avoid the risk of bug since python can retrieve index -1 from a list also.

-2) Tweak the algorithm so that it returns the path with the least number of stops when there are two equal distance paths between start_station to end_station.
+1) Tweak the algorithm so that it returns the path with the least number of stops when there are two equal distance paths between start_station to end_station.

-3) In case we want to implement two-way train stations, we would need to provide the reversed path of A,B,5 which is B,A,5 as well.
+2) In case we want to implement two-way train stations, we would need to provide the reversed path of A,B,5 which is B,A,5 as well.

-4) If the program has to call the algorithm a few times, some variables must be cleansed after each run to avoid bugs preferably with a method purge().
+3) If the program has to call the algorithm a few times, some variables must be cleansed after each run to avoid bugs preferably with a method purge().

-5) create a Dockerfile for this application!
+4) create a Dockerfile for this application!

 References: